geonetwork/doc/source/administrator-guide/configuring-the-catalog/system-configuration.rst

 Proxy server
 ````````````

+The settings page offers to set the configuration of a proxy server.
+This configuration is used by the application to access the internet to get online resources, for example as part of a harvest proces.

 - **Use proxy** Enable the proxy in case the catalog is behind a proxy and need
   to use it to access remote resources.